-- Qtrade Investor: Credential Qtrade Securities is a full-service broker based in Vancouver, British Columbia, Canada.
+- Qtrade Direct Investing: Credential Qtrade Securities is a full-service broker based in Vancouver, British Columbia, Canada.
 It offers client portfolio management for accredited investors and an online trading platform.

 - Interactive Brokers Canada: A leading discount broker and part of the Interactive Brokers group offering trading options for more seasoned traders.